doig-u/murun/README.md

 # murun
 murun (MUlti RUN) is a tool for run one or multiple scripts or folders on one or multiple servers.

 It is for configuration management.
+Like [Ansible](https://www.ansible.com/) but much simple.
 Put 'murun' and your admin, deploy scripts and configs to project folder and add to private repo, for ex.

-Use a ssh key!
-If your key have a passphrase, make ``eval `ssh-agent` && ssh-add`` for one time passphrase request.
+Murun works over ssh, so use a ssh key.
+If the key have a passphrase, make ``eval `ssh-agent` && ssh-add`` for one time passphrase request.

 Usage: murun hosts|[user@]address[:port] action [action2] ...